-Pod yield was found to be considerably influenced by fertilizer sources and concentrations.
-Application of PSAP ( $s_2$ ) and 0.4 % ( $c_3$ ) recorded significantly higher pod yield (1856 and 1996 kg ha-1) than $s_1$ and $c_1$ .
-The comparison made between treatments and control proved to be significant and the treatments increased by 44.07 % over the control (KAU POP) with respect to the pod yield of black gram are presented in Table 3.
-This might be due to synergistic effects of potassium and phosphorus on nutrient availability, physiological processes and stress tolerance.
+Pod yield was found to be significantly influenced by fertilizer sources and concentrations.
+Application of PSAP (s_2) and 0.4 % (c_3) recorded significantly higher pod yield (1856 and 1996 kg ha-1, respectively) than s_1 and c_1 .
+The comparison made between treatments and control proved to be significant and the treatments increased on an average by 44.07 per cent over the control (KAU POP) with respect to the pod yield of black gram are presented in Table 3.
+This might be due to synergistic effects of potassium and phosphorus on nutrient availability, enhances physiological processes and stress tolerance.
 Both potassium and phosphorus are crucial in pulse growth particularly during flowering, pod formation and seed filling stages, which are essential for maximizing pod yield.
 Yadav et al. (2017) reported a significant increase in pod yield and seed yield of black gram with the combined application of phosphorus and potassium.